 At this point, I want to review the resources we have available to you if you received a CBR, or even if you would just like further information about the process.
-We have a helpful resources page, [cbr.cbrpepper.org/Help-Contact-Us](http://cbr.cbrpepper.org/Help-Contact-Us).
-On this page, you'll find frequently asked questions link, and a link to submit a new Help Desk request.
+We have a helpful resources page, cbr.cbrpepper.org/Help-Contact-Us.
+On this page, you'll find a frequently asked questions link, and a link to submit a new Help Desk request.
 I always encourage people to review the frequently asked questions before submitting a Help Desk ticket, because those FAQs may be able to answer your inquiry.

-Here is a closer look at the frequently asked questions page, which is found at [cbr.cbrpepper.org/FAQ](http://cbr.cbrpepper.org/FAQ).
-This page contains the list of frequently asked questions, and has links to answers to various questions that you can see here.
+Here is a closer look at the frequently asked questions page, which is found at cbr.cbrpepper.org/FAQ.
+This page contains the list of frequently asked questions and has links to answers to various questions that you can see here.
 Simply click on the question and the answer will populate.
 This list has proven helpful to many people who have questions about the CBR process.